El Cobre Canyon Formation: History of investigation

 The fossil beds of the Cutler Formation in the Chama Basin have been well studied for its fossil fauna since the Macomb expedition of 1858.
 David Baldwin collected from sites in the Arroyo del Agua area for five field seasons between 1877 and 1881, working first for O.C.
-Marsh and later for Marsh' bitter rival E.D.
+Marsh and later for Marsh's bitter rival E.D.
 Cope.
 The Baldwin bonebed yielded the first Permian vertebrates discovered in New Mexico.
 However, Baldwin failed to elicit much interest from either Marsh or Cope.

 The sites were periodically revisited beginning in 1911, when a field party from University of Chicago led by S.W.
 Williston reexamined Baldwin's quarry.
 They traced the fossil horizon southeast along Mesa Montosa (then known as Mesa Poleo) and discovered the Miller bone bed.
 This was followed up by field parties from University of California, Berkeley in 1928 led by C.L.
 Camp and V.L.VanderHoof, who each discovered new fossil quarries now bearing their names.
 Fossil excavations continued in 1934 and 1935, when the Welles, Anderson, and Quarry Butte quarries were discovered close to Loma Salazar.
 These yielded important pelycosaur fossils.

 The final phase of collection began in 1979 and was carried out by joint field crews from the Carnegie Museum of Natural History and the University of Toronto.
 These discovered the Cardillo quarry near Loma Salazar and the Morfin bone bed on the southwest flank of Mesa Montosa.
 Collecting continued until the mid-1980s.
 From 2002 to 2004, a joint field crew from the New Mexico Museum of Natural History and Science and the Carnegie Museum of Natural History reopened the Cardillo quarry and resumed excavation.

 However, the lithology of the Cutler Formation in the Chama Basin was long neglected.
 Darton mapped the Permian redbeds of the Chama Basin as Abo Formation in 1928.
 In 1946, Wood and Northrop mapped the Pennsylvanian-Permian red beds north of latitude 36 degrees as Cutler Formation and south of that latitude as Abo Formation.
 It was not until 2005 that the lithology of these beds was well enough characterized for it to be raised to group rank and divided into the lower El Cobre Canyon Formation and upper Arroyo del Agua Formation by Lucas and Krainer in 2005.